“There’s a special place in heaven for the mother of three boys…”

 My answer to this oh so probing question of what was held so close that is now empty, is my sons as boys.
 Their curls, baths, trucks, legos, slingshots and rubber band guns.
 Their dirt, loud playfulness, their fears, and fighting, scrabbling, smelly, beautiful, ease-i-ness selves.
 My value to them by applying tickle cream to scrapes, and when needed, taking them as calmly as possible to the ER for stitches and casts.
 Finding the popsicles to give them when the sore throats struck, and cool cloths to foreheads to settle fevers.
 Reading books and books and books, Winnie the Pooh, Goodnight Moon, Dr Seuss, Star Wars, Narnia, Lord of the Rings.
 Combing their locks and washing out the dirt between their toes, cutting their nails.
 Cheering and encouraging them on oh so many, many soccer fields, baseball fields, and piano recitals.
 Picking them up from wherever, whenever to appointments, school, dates, friend’s houses.
 Their simple complexity of being boys.
 Being asked for advice, help with applications, studying for tests making science fair projects, and filling out the forms and forms and yet more forms.
 Friends, first loves, drivers license exams, college dorm shopping, and now…….well not too much really.

 Now, once, twice, three times a year if I’m lucky I get to wash my oldest son’s uniforms, fold his clothes, make his favorite meals and host a party with all his buddies in between his deployments in the Navy.
 Maybe six times a year I get to make my middle son’s favorite meals, chat on the phone but more on Facebook, offer advice with direction and goals, classes and jobs.
-With the last one who is deep in the throngs of turning 21, we are mostly struggling through the emancipation process, that giant leap to adulthood.
+With the last one who is still at home, but hardly ever home, who is deep in the throngs of being 18, we are mostly struggling through the emancipation process, curfews, grades, SATs, and college prep.
 The occasional twenty bucks here, $100 there.
 Not exactly priceless moments.
 I am now the mother to young men, no longer boys.

 I send my opening “OM”s in my yoga classes often to my sons.
 I often will dedicate a practice to one, or all of my children.
 I have found myself in tears during a class, releasing or grieving the loss of one of those boys into manhood.
 They have given me my strength, like my yoga, they have guided me, like my yoga, they have pushed back, like my yoga, they have in many ways raised me, like my yoga.
 Yoga has aided me through my evolution of unraveling of my three boys to men.
 My yoga is motherhood, motherhood is my yoga.